lyteword/chspurgeon-tod/volume-3/psalm-62.md

 **Verses 11-12.**&nbsp;The constant union of power and mercy in the language of Scripture.

-## WORKS UPON THE SIXTY-SECOND PSALM
+## Works Upon The Sixty-Second Psalm

 An Exposition upon some Select Psalmes of David.
 Containing&nbsp;*great store of most excellent and comfortable doctrine and instruction for all those that (under the burden of sinne), thirst for comfort in Christ Jesus.*&nbsp;Written by that faithful servant of God, M. ROBERT ROLLOK, sometime pastor in the Church of Edinburgh: and translated out of Latin into English, by CHARLES LUMISDEN.
 Minister of the Gospel of Christ at Dudingstoun...
 1600.
 (Contains an Exposition of Psalm 62.)